CASFRI/CASFRI/docs/specifications/README.md

 | NOT_IN_SET     | Source value is not in the set of expected values for the source inventory |
 | NOT_APPLICABLE | Attribute does not apply to this record (e.g. polygon does not have canopy information) |

-Notes:
-* In BC08 we do not have the complete dataset so different rules are used for LAYER assignment (see below).
-The documentation for the BC08 Rank 1 data state that all Rank 1 layers identified in the inventory are from multi-layered stands.
-We therefore assign M in all cases, even though the LYR table will only contain at most one layer for BC08.

 ### NUM_OF_LAYERS

-**Old definition:**
-`Number of Layers is an attribute related to stand structure and identifies how many layers have been identified for a particular polygon.`

-**Proposed new defintion**
-The **NUM_OF_LAYERS** attribute identifies the number of LYR and NFL layers associated with the stand. **Note that NUM_OF_LAYERS is independant from STAND_STRUCTURE since STAND_STRUCTURE is only based on the number of canopy layers in the LYR table.
-STAND_STRUCTURE could therefore be SINGLE_LAYERED, even when the number of layers is > 1.**
+The **NUM_OF_LAYERS** attribute identifies the number of LYR and NFL layers associated with the stand.
+Note that NUM_OF_LAYERS is independant from STAND_STRUCTURE since STAND_STRUCTURE is only based on the number of canopy layers in the LYR table.
+STAND_STRUCTURE could therefore be SINGLE_LAYERED, even when the number of layers is > 1.

 | Values        | Description |
 | :------------ | :----- |
 | 1&#8209;9     | Number of vegetation or non vegetation layers assigned to a particular polygon.
 A maximum of 9 layers can be identified |
 | -8886         | Number of layers is unknown (e.g. there is disturbance info, but no reported layers) |

-Notes:

-- In BC08 we do not have the complete source data, only the rank 1 layer.
-NUM_OF_LAYERS in this case is still assigned as a count of the CASFRI layers available, but it does not represent the count of layers from the full source dataset.

 ### MAP_SHEET_ID

-The **MAP_SHEET_ID** attribute identifies the map sheet to which belong the polygon in the source inventory.
+The **MAP_SHEET_ID** attribute identifies the map sheet to which the polygon in the source inventory belongs.

 | Values         | Description        |
 | :------------  | :------------ |